-INFORMATION TECHNOLOGY (Applications)
+INFORMATION TECHNOLOGY

+(Applications)

-This unit involves using a number of applications to solve information problems that have real life application.
-They also examine computer hardware components, the function and characteristics of each component and how hardware and software work together.
+This unit involves using several applications to solve information problems that have real life application.
+They also examine computer hardware components, the function, and characteristics of each component and how hardware and software work together.

-Students will learn to use applications effectively to create solutions to information technology problems and apply the problem solving methodology throughout the unit.
+Students will learn to use applications effectively to create solutions to information technology problems and apply the problemsolving methodology throughout the unit to design and develop working solutions

-This elective would be highly advantageous to students wishing to study Applied Computing in VCE.
+This elective would be highly advantageous to students wishing to study Applied Computing and Software Development/Data Analytics in VCE.

-This unit of study would be highly desirable for students wishing to enter courses leading to qualifications in computer science, multimedia, network management and other information technology related fields.
+This unit of study would be highly desirable for students wishing to enter courses leading to qualifications in computer science, multimedia, network management programming, data analytics and other information technology related fields.

-Assessment for this unit will include a range of methodologies: completion of theory exercises, practical learning tasks, projects, tests, a portfolio and an end of semester examination.
+Assessment for this unit will include a range of methodologies: completion of theory exercises, practical learning tasks, projects, tests, a portfolio, and an end of semester examination.

-INFORMATION TECHNOLOGY (Programming)
+INFORMATION TECHNOLOGY

+(Programming)

-This unit involves studying a programming language which students use to write computer programs.
+This unit involves studying a programming language which students use to program applications.
 Students study algorithms and logic.

-Students will learn to develop and write programs ranging from simple programs to more complicated programs that may have 'game programming' application.
+Students will learn to develop and code programs ranging from simple programs to more complicated applications.